Divide-By-0/blog/content/posts/tv.md

 - **Code Geass**: Maybe 6/10 for the first 5 episodes.
 The villainization of invaders is pretty one sided, the main character seems to win no matter what, and I don't like the animation style much or lack of clearly developed characters and backstory.
 The school scenes are alright though.
 I hear it gets better but I thought it would be more enjoyable to try another anime instead.

 - **Hunter x Hunter**: ??.
-I watched the first episode and liked it, but it felt tropey and aimed at children, so I didn't think that it would have as much depth.
-I decided to focus on other animes in the meantime.
+I watched the first episode and liked it -- this was the anime that set all the tropes.
+Couldn't find anyone to watch with me so I chose another.

 ### 2022